FaaiqKhan/slidetodismiss/README.md

 # Slide to dismiss

-This library is build the feature slide to dismiss the item.
+This library helps you to build the feature slide to dismiss the item.
 It is developed using Jetpack compose.

 ## Built With 🛠